bergerbd/bergerbd.github.io/_pages/publications.markdown

 ---

 ## 2021
+_Marc Asendorf, Hasanur Jaman Seam, Christian Maeder, Salva Daneshgadeh Çakmakçı and Bernhard J. Berger_. **Where are my containers?**.
+In Proceedings of the first European Workshop on Maritime Systems Resilience and Security (MARESEC 2021), 2021 **(accepted for publication)**.

+_Bernhard J. Berger, Christian Maeder and Salva Daneshgadeh Çakmakçı_. **Threat Modeling Knowledge for the Maritime Community**.
+In Proceedings of the first European Workshop on Maritime Systems Resilience and Security (MARESEC 2021), 2021 **(accepted for publication)**.

 _Rodrigue W. Nguempnang, Bernhard J. Berger and Karsten Sohr_. **eNYPD - Entry Points Detector - Jakarta Server Faces Use Case**.
 In Proceedings of the 21th IEEE International Working Conference on Source Code Analysis and Manipulation